jamessteeleii/horme-lab/content/post/why_horme/index.md

 So there you have it.
 The origin of *Horme Lab's* name.

 [^1]: While I certainly think that we should strive for greater precision in the conceptual definitions we use, and of course the labels used as their placeholders in communication, I should note that I am not dogmatic in this sense.
-I tend to agree with Paul Meehl's notion of 'open concepts' being valuable at least in the early stages of a research programme (which I think has been the case for the topic of *effort* and without the research conducted on this whilst still underdetermined I probably would not have been stimulated to pursue greater it) though the aim should be for greater precision to emerge as our understanding improves.
+I tend to agree with Paul Meehl's notion of 'open concepts' being valuable at least in the early stages of a research programme (which I think has been the case for the topic of *effort* and without the research conducted on this whilst still underdetermined I probably would not have been stimulated to pursue it in this regard) though the aim should be for greater precision to emerge as our understanding improves.